samvera/hyrax/chart/hyrax/README.md

 Make sure you have Docker up and running.

-In the Hyrax directory, run the following command; it will pull images and when finished you'll have a Docker container runninig.
+Run the following command; it will pull images and when finished you'll have a Kubernetes cluster running across a number of Docker containers.

 ```sh
 k3d cluster create dev-cluster --api-port 6550 -p 80:80@loadbalancer --agents 3